 "I did not simply learn in this course; this course transformed the way that I think."

 The third industrial revolution is upon us, and we have the ability to create functional products on our desktop by using some inexpensive and accessible tools.
 This course will help you get trained on many of these tools and technologies and make things.
 We will explore 3D scanning, modeling and printing to rapidly prototype products.
 We will experiment with open hardware /micro-controllers such as arduinos and smaller form factors for e-textiles, to explore the concept of the internet of things.
 We will also have guest lectures in entrepreneurship, design thinking, digital making and some stories from passionate makers from the community and beyond.This seminar course was first offered in 2015 by Dr. Vishal Sachdev and now offered every spring.
 This is one of two courses at the lab, the other being Making Things.
-We are thankful for the support from our partners for sponsoring these courses.
+We are thankful for the support from our partners for sponsoring initial cohorts of these courses.

 You can keep a weekly track of what the students are learning from their reflections on the class blog